 After taking the time to lay out a magazine page-worthy dining table, avoid the hassle of disassembling it for mealtime by serving food from a side table or out of the kitchen.
 Aside from condiments like gravy and butter, keep large serving platters off the main table to save space and avoid dipping your elbows into those tasty dishes you’ve slaved over.
 After all, walking is great for digestion.
 All the more reason to encourage your guests to get out of their seats for seconds!

 When it comes to fixing up the kids’ table, it’s smart to provide a little bit of entertainment (beyond the yummy meal they’re about to devour).
 Activities that involve coloring or writing are simple to implement, and can be easily themed for the holiday.
-To get started, let your little ones unleash their artistic side with our downloadable Zinus Thanksgiving 2020 coloring page.
+To get started, let your little ones unleash their artistic side with holiday themed coloring pages.

 Keep the decor simple to let their creations shine.
 For her boys, Brooke simply laid out some fabric leaves, string lights and wooden letters to serve as “place cards”.
 “I love labeling their spots so it feels like a special occasion!”